MadhavKauntia/my-notes/backend/database/fundamentals-of-database-engineering.md

 - If reads from a table are getting slower due to high number of rows, consider Horizontal Paritioning
 - However, if your database just cannot handle the increased load, coonsider Replication
 - Finally, if the above methods are not enough, consider Sharding

+## Concurrency Control

+- **Exclusive Lock** - Only one process can access a resource as long as it holds an exclusive lock.
+- **Shared Lock** - When multiple processes hold a shared lock over a resource, they can all access the resource but cannot alter the value of the resource.

+- To prevent double booking, we need to use **two-phase locking**.
+We do this by obtaining an exclusive lock to the resource by one process so that both processes don't end up updating the same resource.